rafalkaron/rafalkaron.github.io/content/_index.md

 {.text_small}

 CSS
-: I am skilled in developing CSS for different viewports, including: responsive websites, web apps, and printed media.
+: I am skilled in developing CSS for different viewports, including responsive websites, web apps, and printed media.
 I am also familiar with **LESS** and **SCSS**.
 {.text_small}

 JavaScript
-: I use JavaScript to implement basic functionalities to websites and create simple web apps.
+: I use JavaScript to implement basic functionalities into websites and create simple web apps.
+Additionally, I have been developing **React** frontends with the assistance of **GitHub Copilot**.
 {.text_small}

 XML